info201b-au2022/project-baronk2/proposal/project-proposal.md

 been significantly decreased over the years.
 There was a 58% decrease in deaths of children under the age of five from 1990 to 2019 [(UNICEF)](https://data.unicef.org/resources/global-regional-and-national-trends-in-under-5-mortality-between-1990-and-2019/).
-This drastic decrease is partly thanks to the sustainable development goals for neonatal and children under five mortality set by the UN General Assembly back in 2015.
-Their new goals called for all countries to have a neonatal mortality rate as low as 12 deaths for every 1000 live births, and for the under five years rate to be 25 deaths per 1000 live births, [(Child Survival and the SDGs)](https://data.unicef.org/topic/child-survival/child-survival-sdgs/).
+This drastic decrease is partly thanks to the *sustainable development goals for neonatal and children under five mortality* set by the UN General Assembly back in 2015.
+Their new goals called for all countries to have a neonatal mortality rate as low as 12 deaths for every 1000 live births, and for the under five years rate to be 25 deaths per 1000 live births by 2030, [(Child Survival and the SDGs)](https://data.unicef.org/topic/child-survival/child-survival-sdgs/).
 According to UNICEF, "As of 2019, 116 countries have reached the SDG NMR [sutainable development goal for neonatal mortality rate] target with 16 on